| Kingslee MacLean-Davies, 21, hammers a football

 But it goes hand in hand, if you compromise the integrity of your

+music, you're compromising your business.
+What sell music is integrity.'
 And if this sounds coldly monetarist - even P Diddy paid his dues

 to the muse before morphing into a rap's own Donald Trump - bear